In the introduction to cell biology

 section an understanding was gained about how to stop nano-particles from entering cells when unwanted, and in the receptor mediated endocytosis

-section there was a discussion on how a genetically engineered protein called SST was engineered to travel the same specific cellular pathways as its original, but to also have a second protein attached to it.
+section there was a discussion on how a genetically engineered protein called SST was tested and found to travel the same specific cellular pathways as the un-engineered protein, but to also have a second, fluorescent protein attached to it (RFP).
 As the newly created protein is genetically engineered it is a single protein that is both SST and RFP, and hence will not, for example, fall apart.
 It was also tested and proven to work efficiently to label SST receptors inside cells.
-The final test, therefore, is to attach a similar protein to a nano-particle.
+The final test, therefore, was to attach a similar protein to a nano-particle.
 While this may sound easy, even a slight alteration to the protein structure can destroy the SST's activity.
-On top of this we also have some other quite difficult specifications.
+On top of this, we also have some other quite difficult specifications.
 As a nano-particle we wish to use a nano-diamond.
 This might sound extravagant but nano-sized pieces of diamond can be produced in large quantities but simply blowing up TNT (making them cheap), and tiny diamonds have many nice features.
-First they are pure carbon, so are inert and non-toxic to cells, second they can emit light through things called colour centres, and these are not damaged by the cells or bleach in time (as is the case for dyes).
+First, they are pure carbon, so are inert and non-toxic to cells, second, they can emit light through things called colour centres, and these are not damaged by the cells or bleached in time (as is the case for dyes).
 Finally, the carbon surfaces of the diamonds are a nice starting point for chemical bonding reactions.

-The second more challenging specification of the project is that we would do not want to have to perfect a new conjugation procedure for every different protein we wish to attach to the diamond as this can be tricky and time consuming.
-Hence our aim is to optimise the process of attaching a single protein to the diamond.
+The second, more challenging, specification of the project was that we do not want to have to perfect a new conjugation procedure for every different protein we wish to attach to the diamond as this can be tricky and time consuming.
+Hence our aim was to optimise the process of attaching a single protein to the diamond.
 This protein by itself will not be very useful, but will have the property that it will attach incredibly strongly to a second protein in the same way that only the right key will fit in the right lock.
-Hence our grand plan is to produce lots of protein covered nano-diamonds, and then generically produce any protein of interest, pre-bound to the other half of the linker molecule.
-Finally all we have to do is mix the two products together and we will end up with our required nano-particle covered in an active peptide of choice.
-This all sounds like a very complicated and long winded way of doing things, however, it is, in fact, about the easiest way that ensures that all the components will work at the end.
+Hence the aim was to produce lots of protein covered nano-diamonds, and then generically produce any protein of interest, pre-bound to the other half of the linker molecule.
+Finally, all we have to do is mix the two products together and we will end up with our required nano-particle covered in an active peptide of choice.
+This all sounds like a very complicated and long-winded way of doing things, however, it is, in fact, about the easiest way that ensures that all the components will work at the end.
 The image, right, shows a schematic of the scheme envisaged, here attaching a green fluorescent protein to the surface of the nano-diamond.

 The protein pair at the heart of all this work was developed by our collaborators and is known as Barnase-Barnstar.
 Each of the two proteins (Barnase and Barnstar, or Bn, Bs for short) are small and robust, being able to exist at high temperature and Ph, and were originally extracted from bacteria, which is useful as it means they do not have any unwanted side effects when being used in mammalian cells.
 Further to this, when mixed together the 2 proteins form an incredibly strong bond, making them almost inseparable.
 Both Bn and Bs are again genetically engineered by our collaborators and can be constructed to also contain other active parts such as a dye (Green Fluorescent Protein, GFP, in this case), or again our favourite neuro-peptide, Somatostatin.
 The aim of the research is thus to attach Barnstar to nano-diamonds and then confirm that Barnase in solution still attaches firmly to the Barnstar when mixed together.

-By performing many other experiments it is possible to fully prove that all the aspects of these proteins and reactions have worked and we are left with the situation shown schematically at the top of the page.
+By performing many other experiments, it is possible to prove that all the aspects of these proteins and reactions have worked and we are left with the situation shown schematically at the top of the page.
 The final step is to replace the Bn-GFP with Bn-SST, and we have a diamond that should follow the somatostatin receptors inside living cells.
-This is the continuing work that will, hopefully, one day produce nano-size drug delivery capsules that will only provide the needed drugs to the correct cells and hence remove the problems associated with drug side effects.

 Papers relating to this work: